Whether you’re a self-employed contractor, freelancer or sole trader, you’ll know that running a business is expensive.

 This method means you can claim using a simple flat rate figure per mile for any car, van or motorcycle expenses.

-You just need to keep an up-to-date log of any miles you travel.
+You just need to keep an up-to-date log of any business mileage.

 |Vehicle||Flat rate per mile with simplified expenses|